servinagrero/nimphel/docs/elements/component.md

 ## Wrapper for simple components

 The process of creating multiple simple components can be tedious.
-The wrapper ``@simple_component`` allows to create components similarly to a dataclass.
+The wrapper [`@simple_component`][nimphel.component.simple_component] allows to create components similarly to a dataclass.

 ```python
 @simple_component